 Department and Faculty

-Within the Division of Hematology/Oncology hundreds of palliative care consultations take place each year.
-The division’s staff diagnoses, evaluates and treats patients with malignant diseases and hematologic disorders, including any type of:
+Within the Department of Internal Medicine, hundreds of palliative care consultations take place each year.
+Mayo staff diagnose, evaluate and treat patients with advanced and life-limiting illnesses, including:

-- Cancer or malignant disease, rare and common
+- Cancer or malignant diseases, rare and common